pico-fbw/pico-fbw/README.md

 ## Issues, Feedback, and Features

 If you experience any issues, have any ideas for new features, or just any general feedback about the project in general, don't hesitate to reach out!
 You can submit an issue on our [issues page](https://github.com/MylesAndMore/pico-fbw/issues/new)--just please be sure to label your issure accordingly.
 And if you are a developer looking to suggest or improve on our code, feel free to leave me an issue or [pull request](https://github.com/MylesAndMore/pico-fbw/compare)!

-## Donations

-If you've found use out of the project, great!
-Consider [donating](https://donate.pico-fbw.org) to support it; hosting for the website isn't free and I and a few others have put tens of hours of our own time into making automated remote-control flight more accessible.

-No pressure of course, pico-fbw will always be free and open-source for everyone to use.

-Thanks for checking out my project, hope you enjoy! :)